Caitlin1306/nch-final-project/README.md

 Data cleaning is a process used to determine inaccurate, incomplete, or unreasonable data and then improve quality by correcting detected errors and omissions.
 Without cleaning a dataset, you may come across duplication, negative values and missing values.
-When cleaning the covid-19 dataset, I realized it had exactly that, when I ran the below codes 👇.
+When cleaning the covid-19 dataset, I realized it had exactly that, when I ran the below code 👇.

 The below code searches the dataset for negative values that have been entered into the DataFrame